Measuring Variability: Variance and Standard Deviation

 📌 Try It Yourself

-Which class has a higher standard deviation, and what does that mean?
+Which class has a higher standard deviation, and what does that tell us?

 💡 Show Answer

-✅ Class B — because its scores are more spread out from the mean (more variability).
+✅ Class B — because its scores are much more spread out from the mean.

-A higher standard deviation means scores are less consistent.
+A higher standard deviation means the scores are less consistent and show greater variability.

 Bonus: What’s the key difference between variance and standard deviation?